GloriaFriesen/pizza/README.md

 # Pizza

-#### Build a Pizza, Current Version: 02/24/2017
+#### Pizza Builder, Current Version: 03/03/2017

 #### By Gloria Friesen

 ## Description
-This web application allow the user to build a pizza based on size and toppings and adjust pricing based on selected options.
+This web application allows the user to build a pizza based on size and toppings and adjusts pricing based on selected options.

 ## Setup/Installation Instructions
 * In your web browser of choice, go to: <http://github.com/GloriaFriesen/pizza>